WalletScrutiny/WalletScrutinyCom/_android/com.xchangeonio.md

      > Sign up disabled

 - This is reflected in their twitter [announcement](https://twitter.com/XChangeon/status/1674267528091303936).
-- Until we get more information, this would have to be a **work-in-progress**.
+- We are marking this app as **defunct** since the provider has not replied to our query after two months.